jamesjones291986/selectquote_ec2_creation/README.md

 ### Terraform

-Terraform will need to be installed locally on your device to perform this task.
+#### Terraform will need to be installed locally on your device to perform this task.

-This can be accomplished here: [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
+Install using this link: [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)

 ### AWS Account and Access

-An AWS account is needed to perform this task.
+#### An AWS account is needed to perform this task.

 You can sign up for a free account here: [AWS Account](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all)

-### Github repo

-It is recommended to maintain your configuration files within a GitHub repo.
-You can sign up for Github here: [Github](https://github.com/)

 ## Using Terraform to Deploy the Code